Stefan-Coetzee/osbooks-college-algebra-bundle/md_algebra/modules/m51271/index.md

 ⓒ$113.05
 A phone company has a monthly cellular data plan where a customer pays a flat monthly fee of $10 and then a certain amount of money per megabyte (MB) of data used on the phone.
 If a customer uses 20 MB, the monthly cost will be $11.20.
 If the customer uses 130 MB, the monthly cost will be $17.80.

-ⓐFind a linear equation for the monthly cost of the data plan as a function of $$x,$$ the number of MB used. ⓑInterpret the slope and *y*-intercept of the equation. ⓒUse your equation to find the total monthly cost if 250 MB are used.
+ⓐFind a linear equation for the monthly cost of the data plan as a function of $x,$ the number of MB used. ⓑInterpret the slope and *y*-intercept of the equation. ⓒUse your equation to find the total monthly cost if 250 MB are used.